Southern New England Trunkline Trail

 Between Central Street, Millville, and the Triad Bridges, a short side trail provides access to the Blackstone Canal's Millville Lock, the best preserved on the canal.

 East of Blackstone, improvement work is proceeding west from Grove Street in Franklin.
-East of Grove Street, the ROW is still occupied by a railroad track.
+East of Grove Street, the right-of-way is still occupied by a railroad track.
+In the center of town along this track, after a junction with the former Milford and Woonsocket Railroad, is the active Franklin station, the second-to-last station on the Franklin/Foxboro Line of the MBTA Commuter Rail.
+In November 2024, the Franklin Town Council approved plans to purchase the right-of-way between Grove Street and Union Street for trail use.

 At Prospect Street in Franklin, where a former overpass was replaced by a fill, a new tunnel was completed under the road in 2020.
 A tunnel was built at Rte.
 126 in Bellingham when the existing highway overpass was replaced.

 The trail was designated as a National Recreation Trail in 1994, having been acquired in 1984 by the Massachusetts Department of Environmental Management.